Nikon D50 vs Sony A3000

 Feature comparison: Nikon D50 vs Sony A3000

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A3000 has an electronic viewfinder (202k dots), while the D50 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A3000 offers a wider field of view (100%) than the one in the D50 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D50 has a higher magnification (0.50x vs 0.47x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D50, the Sony A3000, and comparable cameras.

 |Nikon D50»||optical||n||2.0||130||fixed||n||4000||2.5||Y||n||Nikon D50|